Roles of an Investment Banker

 Investment Banking Roles and Responsibilities

 Let us now look at some of the key players within the investment banking domain.
-Let’s take an example there is a WNK Investment Bank and if you look at an investment bank you’ll have these different positions.
-One of them would be called as Associate; there would be a team of Analyst then we’ll find that someone with the name of Vice President will also be there and there will be couple of managing directors.
-So what is a role of individually each and every one within the investment bank?
+Let’s take an example, there is a WNK Investment Bank, and if you look at an investment bank, you’ll have these different positions.
+One of them would be called Associate; there would be a team of Analysts, then we’ll find that someone with the name of Vice President will also be there, and there will be a couple of managing directors.
+So what is the role of individually each and everyone within the investment bank?

 Now, who is a Vice President?
-So obviously we are moving up the higher arc key moving up the food chain.
-So obviously Vice President would be overlooking the associates and the analyst but what is the key role?
+So obviously, we are moving up the higher arc key moving up the food chain.
+So obviously Vice President would be overlooking the associates and the analyst, but what is the key role?
 Think of Vice President as a project manager.
 When we talk about Investment Banks, investment banks have to make a lot of presentations and handling different kinds of verticals.
 Vice President is someone who is handling a certain set of a project.
-He handles the structure of the presentation before going for the meeting.
-How should it be looked like?
-You know what is a pitch book, a design of a pitch book?
-So all these things need to be managed and he also talks to the senior investment bankers and the analysts and basically the associates.
-So all and all he is one of the most important guys within an investment bank.
+He handles the structure of the presentation before going to the meeting.
+I.e., how should it look like?
+Do you know what is a pitch book, a design of a pitch book?
+So all these things need to be managed, and he also talks to the senior investment bankers and the analysts and basically the associates.
+So all and all, he is one of the most important guys within an investment bank.
 Just a level below the final one who is called as a managing director.

 So what is the role of a managing director?
-Managing Director is a basically someone like a father.
-Now his responsibility is to kind of develop an ultimate relationships assume that a managing director is highly networked would be attending conferences, would be meeting clients, you know debating and discussing things about valuations and going to high level meetings and managing directors may focus on one of the industries and kind of develop relationships with the management and obviously his primary role is to bring business to the company.
-So he is the one who is at the top and he is handling the part where the sales or the business comes from the investment bank.
+The managing Director is basically someone like a father.
+Now his responsibility is to develop ultimate relationships assume that a managing director is highly networked would be attending conferences, would be meeting clients, you know, debating and discussing things about valuations and going to high-level meetings and managing directors may focus on one of the industries and develop relationships with the management and obviously his primary role is to bring business to the company.
+So he is the one who is at the top, and he is handling the part where the sales of the business come from the investment bank.